mrisher/smtp-sts/reporting.md

 ## Compression

-The report SHOULD be subjected to GZIP compression.
+The report SHOULD be subjected to GZIP compression for both email and HTTPS transport.
 Declining to apply compression can cause the report to be too large for a receiver to process (a commonly observed receiver limit is ten megabytes);
 doing the compression increases the chances of acceptance of the report at some compute cost.